xpack-dev-tools/ninja-build-xpack/scripts/tests/README.md

-# Scripts to test the OpenOCD xPack
+# Scripts to test the Ninja Build xPack

 The binaries can be available from one of the pre-releases: